netenglabs/suzieq/docs/poller.md

 # Gathering Data: Poller

 To gather data from your network, you need to run the poller.
+We support gathering data from Arista EOS, Cisco's IOS, IOS-XE, and IOS-XR platforms, Cisco's NXOS (N7K with versions 8.4.4 or higher, and N9K with versions 9.3.1 or higher), Cumulus Linux, Juniper's Junos(QFX, EX, MX and SRX platforms), and SoNIC devices, besides Linux servers

-Launch the docker container, **netenglabs/suzieq:latest** and attach to it via the following steps:
+To start, launch the docker container, **netenglabs/suzieq:latest** and attach to it via the following steps:

 ```
   docker run -itd -v /home/${USER}/parquet-out:/suzieq/parquet -v /home/${USER}/<inventory-file>:/suzieq/inventory --name sq-poller netenglabs/suzieq:latest